gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 In particular, integration tests should cover the following cases:

-* New build produces a different set of artifacts (e.g. different artifact names)
+* New build produces a different set of archives (e.g. different archives names)

 * New build produces archive containing different set of files